Vyshnav12/SteamDataPipeline/README.md

 ## Core Functionality

 This pipeline is designed to efficiently scrape and process data from Steam and SteamSpy.
-It's built upon [FronkonGames' Steam Games Scraper](https://github.com/FronkonGames/Steam-Games-Scraper), with significant enhancements for improved performance, scalability, and code readability.
+It's a heavily modified version of [FronkonGames' Steam Games Scraper](https://github.com/FronkonGames/Steam-Games-Scraper), with significant enhancements for improved performance, scalability, and code readability.

 ### Key Features